-In addition, in 2016 HUD formally established System Performance Measures CoCs must use to selfevaluate how it is doing at ensuring homelessness is rare, brief, and non-recurring and the measures are used by HUD to evaluate CoCs as part of the annual competitive application process.
+In addition, in 2016 HUD formally established System Performance Measures CoCs must use to self-evaluate how it is doing at ensuring homelessness is rare, brief, and non-recurring and the measures are used by HUD to evaluate CoCs as part of the annual competitive application process.
 ESG and CoC are using these measures to evaluate their own programs and to monitor progress as a system.
 The CoC reviews progress on the measures and will make funding decisions, in part, based on the information it gleans from these outcomes

 KHC, as the Collaborative Applicant for the Balance of State CoC, has the unique opportunity and ability to reach out to members of the CoC in order to obtain feedback and guidance.
 Through regional CoC meetings, information is routinely shared on the anticipated timeline for the allocation of the Emergency Solutions Grant funds.
 CoC Webinars give KHC ESG staff an opportunity to present information about the annual plan and to field questions from CoC partner agencies on the potential roll-out of the funding as well as request feedback on potential changes to the allocation process in future funding rounds.
 KHC staff also participate in the CoC process for the Louisville and Lexington area, attending their meetings on a regular basis or as needed.
 This allows them to provide regular information about and receive feedback on the Kentucky ESG process.
 In addition to the webinars and regional CoC meetings, KHC, as Collaborative Applicant coordinates the Balance of State CoC Board which guides the decisions affecting the CoC.
-The Balance of State CoC Board, made up of 12 agency representatives from across the state and of a cross-section of homeless and special needs service providers, will continue to be a pivotal link to the CoC and the larger services community.
+The Balance of State CoC Board, made up of 14 agency representatives from across the state and of a cross-section of homeless and special needs service providers as well as a representative who is experiencing homelessness or has previously done so, will continue to be a pivotal link to the CoC and the larger services community.